'Inhumane' heat takes its toll at Australian Open

-With stars fainting and vomiting, Day Two of the year’s first Grand Slam witnessed angry complaints and fans keeping away in droves
+With tennis stars fainting and vomiting due to the scorching heat, Day Two of the year’s first Grand Slam witnessed various angry complaints and fans keeping away in droves

 Melbourne: Players fainted and vomited and a ball boy collapsed as the Australian Open boiled in one of the hottest days in its history yesterday, prompting angry complaints and keeping fans away in droves.